Sushil Singh

 Sushil Singh (born 25 December 1976) is an Indian politician and a member of the 17th Legislative Assembly of Uttar Pradesh of India.
-He represents the Saiyad Raja Assembly constituency in Chandauli district of Uttar Pradesh and is a member of the Bhartiya Janta Party.
+He represents the Saiyadraja Assembly constituency in Chandauli district of Uttar Pradesh and is a member of the Bhartiya Janta Party.

 Early life and education

-Sushil Singh was born in Varanasi in 1976.
-Prior to entering politics, he was and still in government contracting business.
+Sushil Singh was born in Varanasi on 18 October 1976.
+Prior to entering politics, he was and is still in government contracting business.
 Contrary to the popular belief he never worked in a bank.